 - In June 2011, we divested our TAArget and UniFit stent grafts to Duke Vascular, Inc. for \$0.6 million.
-In addition, Duke Vascular, Inc. assumed our future obligations for the associated UNITE and ENTRUST clinical trials. - In August 2011, we terminated our distribution of Endologix's aortic stent graft products in Europe in exchange for \$1.3 million. - In November 2012, we acquired the manufacturing rights manufacturing and distribution rights of the XenoSure biologic vascular patch from Neovasc, Inc. for \$4.6 million, having previously been an exclusive distributor of the XenoSure biologic vascular patch since 2008.
+In addition, Duke Vascular, Inc. assumed our future obligations for the associated UNITE and ENTRUST clinical trials. - In August 2011, we terminated our distribution of Endologix's aortic stent graft products in Europe in exchange for \$1.3 million. - In October 2012, we acquired the manufacturing and distribution rights of the XenoSure biologic vascular patch from Neovasc, Inc. for \$4.6 million, having previously been an exclusive distributor of the XenoSure biologic vascular patch since 2008. - In July 2013, we acquired substantially all of the assets of Clinical Instruments International, Inc., a manufacturer of shunts and catheters, for \$1.1 million.